pulumi/terraform-provider-google-beta/website/docs/r/security_scanner_scan_config.html.markdown

 A ScanConfig resource contains the configurations to launch a scan.

-~> **Warning:** This resource is in beta, and should be used with the terraform-provider-google-beta provider.
-See [Provider Versions](https://terraform.io/docs/providers/google/guides/provider_versions.html) for more details on beta resources.

 To get more information about ScanConfig, see:

 * [API documentation](https://cloud.google.com/security-scanner/docs/reference/rest/v1beta/projects.scanConfigs)